Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Quel'Serrar: An ancient elven sword in World of Warcraft.
 The twin of Quel'Delar and a quest reward.

-- Ragnarok: The awful demonic sword Crona was forced to use in Soul Eater.
+- Ragnarok: The awful demonic sword that Crona was forced to use in Soul Eater.
 It has a huge mouth that screams.

 - Rebellion: Dante’s trademark claymore in the Devil May Cry series of games.
 A powerful magical sword that could be further empowered by Dante’s blood.